 Can you make this without the egg or with an egg substitute?

-My cake layer sunk in the middle.
+Why did my cake layer sink in the middle?

-This can happen when you over mix your cake batter.
+This can happen when you over-mix your cake batter.
 You always want to mix it until just combined.
-Meaning, just until the ingredients blend into one another.
+Meaning just until the ingredients blend into one another.

 Do I have to sift the powdered sugar for the cream cheese frosting?